., click here to update your profile and earn points towards a Starbucks gift card

 Positive effects of social media

-Conversations on social media can emerge and provide young people with essential interaction to overcome difficult health issues, particularly when they may not have access to that support face-to-face.
+Conversations on social media can emerge and provide young people with interpersonal skills and essential interaction as an integral part of overcoming difficult issues, particularly when they may not have access to that support face-to-face.

-The community building aspect of social media is also distinctly positive for many young people.
-By joining ‘groups’ or ‘pages’ young people can surround themselves with like-minded people and share their thoughts or concerns.
+The community building aspect of social media can be a very positive experience for many teens.
+By joining ‘groups’ or ‘pages’ teens can surround themselves with like-minded people and share their thoughts or concerns.

 Self-expression and self-identity are important aspects of development throughout the teen years.
-Social media can act as an effective platform for positive self-expression, letting teens put forward their best self.
+Social media can act as an effective platform for positive expression, self esteem, and letting teens put forward their best selves.

 How using social media affects teenagers